Nikolas-Charalambidis/interview-land-routes/README.md

 ## Things to improve

- - **SonarCloud**: I thought of integrating the project to SonarCloud, however, I am quite tired and busy this weekend.
+ - **SonarCloud**: I thought of integrating the project to SonarCloud using JaCoCo for code coverage, however, I am quite tired and busy this weekend.
  - **Algorithm**: I feel the algorithm would be faster if the search happens from both `origin` **and** `destination` continuously, i.e. the number of visited countries during the search might be reduced.
 I may be wrong at this one, though.
  - **Integration test**: Yeah, I omitted them.